 Starting your day in Hong Kong: explore Central in the morning.
 Visit a cafe, explore the art zones and boutique stores in SoHo; or, explore Wan Chai head up to the Central Plaza, or take the tram to Causeway Bay.
 Take the Star Ferry during sunset and then enjoy a lovely dinner in Yau Ma Tei or Mong Kok, and have a good walk in the Temple Street or Ladies Market at night.

 The Star Ferry Terminal is located in Tsim Sha Tsui on the Kowloon side, offering routes to either Central or Wanchai on the Hong Kong side.
-The Star Ferry is not the only company as there are other ferry services connecting other parts in the city (like from Hung Hom / Kowloon City to North Point, or Kwun Tong / Lei Yue Mun to Sai Wan Ho in Hong Kong East).
+The Star Ferry is not the only company as there are other ferry services connecting other parts of the city (like from Hung Hom / Kowloon City to North Point, or Kwun Tong / Lei Yue Mun to Sai Wan Ho in Hong Kong East).
 But, the historic Star Ferry offers the best view.
 Now, the ferry may sound touristy, but the truth is, it is still used by the locals as a way to travel back and forth every day.
 It takes only about 10 minutes from Tsim Sha Tsui to Central and sunset is my favorite time of taking the ferry – passengers will see the city’s skyline on one side, and the stunning sunset between the two skyscrapers (the IFC and ICC) on the other side.